auth0/docs/articles/protocols/saml/adfs.md

 ## Edit the Relying Party Trust

-1. In the AD FS console, go to **AD FS > Relying Party Trusts** using the left-hand navigation pane.
+1. In the ADFS console, go to **ADFS > Relying Party Trusts** using the left-hand navigation pane.
 Select the Relying Party Trust you created earlier and click **Properties** (located on the right-hand navigation pane).
 2. Select the **Identifiers** tab, and populate the **Relying Party Identifier** with the **Entity ID** value from the previous screen.
 Be sure to click **Add** to add the identifier to your list.
 3. Select the **Endpoints** tab, and select the placeholder URL you provided earlier.
 Click **Edit...**.
 4. Populate the **Trusted URL** with the **Post-back URL** value.